nova1805/Cinemix/README.md

 ## Project Overview

-Movix is aimed at developing an interactive and visually appealing web application using React.js, Redux, and SCSS.
+Cinemix is aimed at developing an interactive and visually appealing web application using React.js, Redux, and SCSS.
 The goal of this project is to create a movie recommendation platform that provides users with a seamless experience for discovering and exploring movies.

 ## Project Features